 c.
 User agrees to forever RELEASE CSC, its officers, agents, employees, volunteers, booking agent and any and all organizations assisting or participating in voluntary uses of the Rental Premises, including Founders’ Hall from any and all claims, actions and causes of action that arise from or relate to User’s use of the Rental Premises.

 d.
 User further affirms that User has read this Paragraph 6, and that User understands its contents.
-User understands that participation in the Event by User's guests is voluntary and that User's guests and User are free to choose not to participate in said programs.
+User understands that participation in the Event by User's guests is voluntary, and that User's guests and User are free to choose not to participate in said programs.
 By signing this Agreement, User affirms that User has decided to allow User's guests to participate in the use of the Rental Premises with full knowledge that the Indemnitees will not be liable to anyone for personal injuries or property damage.

 e.
 Permission is granted for any emergency medical treatment needed.